sae220/hoc2022-md/crate.md

 # Suspicious Crates

 ## Step 1
-Help Wonder Woman move through the crates and find the missing painting piece.
+Help111 Wonder Woman move through the crates and find the missing painting piece.
 Search each one and if she finds the missing puzzle piece, have her break the box to get it.

 **Blocks Available:**
 ``||ww:Move <direction> by <number>||`` - Wonder Woman will move in that *direction* the given *number* of blocks.